EDS-Bioinformatics-Laboratory/ENCORE_AUTOMATION/Processing/1 - CREATE-ENCORE-PROJECT/0_README.md

 **Testing:**

-* The scripts have been tested on Windows 11, MacOS, and Linux
+* The scripts have been tested on Windows 11, MacOS, and Linux (Debian 12; bookworm)